alicevillar/titanic-kaggle/README.md

 # Titanic Kaggle

-The repository contains a basic study of Decision Trees with Kaggle's Titanic Challenge.
+The repository contains a basic study of Decision Trees for Kaggle's Titanic Challenge.
 The goal of this repository is to show a very simple decision tree with a max_depth of 3.
 This model achieves a score of 81.56%

 ### Dependencies: